Multiplicativity of linear functionals on function spaces on an open unit disc: Proof of Theorem C: The GKZ theorem for strictly cyclic weighted hardy spaces

-In this section, we shall use Theorem \ref{GKZ-p} to prove Theorem \ref{strictly}.
-Recall that Theorem \ref{strictly} is our GKZ theorem for weighted Hardy spaces on which the operator of multiplication by the function $z$ is strictly cyclic.
-Before we proceed further, we want to remind that all weighted Hardy spaces with $\liminf(\beta_n)^\frac{1}{n}>0$ are already covered by Theorem \ref{GKZ-m}.
-However, there are weighted Hardy spaces for which $\liminf(\beta_n)^\frac{1}{n}=0$ and on which the operator of multiplication with $z$ is strictly cyclic.
-All such spaces clearly lie outside the purview of Theorem \ref{GKZ-m}; so we do have something new to offer here.
-We shall give one such example at the end.
+In this section, we shall use Theorem A to prove Theorem C. Recall that Theorem C is our GKZ theorem for weighted Hardy spaces on which the operator of multiplication by the function $z$ is strictly cyclic.